CendolFoundation/CendolCoin/README.md

   22610 : testnet rpc

-For more information, as well as an immediately useable, binary version of the Monocle client sofware, see http://www.cendol.co.in.
+For more information, as well as an immediately useable, binary version of the Cendolcoin client sofware, see http://www.cendol.co.in

 Max penduduk: Indonesia (2050) 280 juta -> dibulatkan 300jt jiwa
 https://en.wikipedia.org/wiki/Projections_of_population_growth